junreldevocion/stock-price-web-app/README.md

 ### `/lib` **directory**

-The lib directory contains all utilities like the Finhub Js client functions, util functions, config and constants.
+The lib directory contains all utilities like the Finhub Js client functions, util functions, config, hooks and constants.

 ### `/types` directory